cjavilla-stripe/checkout-workshop/steps/04-fulfillment.md

 > What if we could deliver locally via drone and nationally in affordable
 > ice-chests with dry ice?

+You decide it's time to build your own fulfillment system.

 ### Actions

 Set up a webhook handler to know when a customer successfully pays for a new order.
-It should print an order summary including:
+By the end of this section, you should have a webhook handler that prints an order summary including:

 - customer email
 - customer phone